You are here

 - Another good variation is to give students a list of objects and get them to draw their own pictures with all those objects in them.

 - The students then work in pairs.
-One student describes their picture to their partner and their partner draws what they hear.
+One student describes their picture to their partner and their partner draws.

 - They then swap roles and afterwards they compare the pictures they drew with their original drawings pointing out the differences and usually having a giggle.